 Short-term investments consist of debt securities with a maturity of greater than three months when acquired.
-The Company classifies its short-term investments at the time of purchase as available-for-sale securities, net of unrealized losses of \$26,000 and unrealized gains of \$35,000 during the years ended December 31, 2020 and 2019, respectively.
+The Company classifies its short-term investments at the time of purchase as available-for-sale securities, which are net of unrealized losses of \$26,000 during the years ended December 31, 2021 and 2020.
 Available-for-sale securities are carried at fair value.
 Unrealized gains and losses on available-for-sale securities are reported in accumulated other comprehensive income (loss), a component of stockholders' equity, until realized.